shrutim250/shrutim250/README.md

 # 👋 Hi, I’m Shruti

 Welcome to my GitHub profile!
-I'm a passionate tech enthusiast and aspiring **Software Engineer**, always excited to explore and build innovative solutions.
+I'm a passionate tech enthusiast and aspiring **Software Developer**, always excited to explore and build innovative solutions.

 ---